 A quorum of stockholders is necessary to hold a valid meeting.
-A quorum will be present if at least a majority of our outstanding shares are represented by stockholders present at the meeting or by proxy.
-On the record date there were shares outstanding and entitled to vote.
-Thus shares must be represented by stockholders present at the meeting or by proxy to have a quorum.
+A quorum will be present if a majority of our outstanding shares of common stock are represented by stockholders present at the meeting or by proxy.
+On the Record Date, there were [] shares outstanding and entitled to vote.
+Thus, [] shares must be represented by stockholders present at the meeting or by proxy to have a quorum.

-Your shares will be counted towards the quorum only if you submit a valid proxy (or one is submitted on your behalf by your broker, bank or other nominee) or if you vote in person at the meeting.
-Abstentions and broker non-votes will be counted towards the quorum requirement.
-If there is no quorum, a majority of the votes present at the meeting may adjourn the meeting to another date.
+Your shares will be counted towards the quorum only if you submit a valid proxy (or one is submitted on your behalf by your broker, bank or other nominee) or if you attend the meeting in person.
+Abstentions and broker non-votes will be counted toward the quorum requirement.
+If there is no quorum, a majority of the votes present may adjourn the meeting to another date.